ballerina-platform/module-ballerina-time/ballerina/Package.md

 As a result, a solar day in 2012 is longer than 86400 SI seconds.
 To correct this incompatibility, additional seconds have been added to the UTC scale, which is known as leap-seconds.

-The focus of this module is to give the most precise UTC with nanoseconds precision and also handle some complex use cases such as leap seconds and daylight time-saving.
+The focus of this package is to give the most precise UTC with nanoseconds precision and also handle some complex use cases such as leap seconds and daylight time-saving.

 ### UTC Time
 The `time:Utc` is the tuple representation of the UTC.
 The UTC represents the number of seconds from a